 While not officially called Snowboard Street "II", there is no real difference from it's original counterpart other than the placement of the item boxes and the music.

 Power-ups are divided up into two types: "Shots" and "Items".
 Shots are found in red boxes strewn around the course.
-They provide offensive power ups for the player and are always acquired in sets of 3.
+They provide offensive power ups for the player and are always acquired in sets of three.
 Items are found in blue boxes strewn around the course.
 They provide defensive, or the "trump card" like items.

 - Level 1 - Speed: 2, Turn: 2, Jump: 5